shutaocao/shutaocao.github.io/index.md

 #### [Victoria University of Wellington](www.victoria.ac.nz)

-I am a lecturer (assistant professor) in economics at the Victoria University of Wellington, New Zealand.
+I am an assistant professor in economics at [Trent University](https://www.trentu.ca/).
 I research and teach macroeconomics, with a focus on quantitative models.

 [Research papers](research.html).